shilpagopi/CodePrep/Algo/Dynamic Programmming.md

 If "e" is found, e_count += u_count

 #### 2 anchors DP
-Question pattern: when subproblems have discontinuous prev and next indices in an array.
+*QuestionPattern*: when subproblems have discontinuous prev and next indices in an array.
 Approach by keeping start(i) and end(j) fixed.
 Refer balloon burst problem. eg. Handle boundaries by adding dummy elements (say ones). dp[i][j]: max coins that can be collected by bursting all balloons between i+1 and j-1. compute max by checking for each k being the last baloon, which means bursting b[k] would have i at prev val and j at next val.
 ```
 dp[i][j]=max(dp[i[j], nums[i]*nums[k]*nums[j] (=cost of bursting) + dp[i][k] + dp[k][j]